DCotterill/ntp-hugo/content/delicious-healthy-snacks-ebook-thanks.md

 and save it for future reference.

-I really hope you enjoy the book and learn some new ways to improve your snacking to improve your wellbeing.
+I really hope you enjoy the book and learn some new ways to improve your snacking and your wellbeing.

 [Download here](/pdf/Delicious-Healthy-Snacks-Mar21.pdf)